kant2002/SqlMarshal/README.md

 - [Alternative options](#Alternative-options)
     - [Async methods](#Async-methods)

-# Temporary limitations
+# Temporary limitations or plans
 Current version of library has several limitation which not becasue it cannot be implemented reasonably, but because there was lack ot time to think through all options.
-So I list all current limitations, so any user would be aware
+So I list all current limitations, so any user would be aware about them.
+I think about these options like about plan to implement them.

 - No ability to specify length of intput/output string parameters, or type `varchar`/`nvarchar`.
 - No ability execute custom SQL
 - Simplified ORM for just mapping object properties from DbDataReader